thirumurthis/Learnings/seaweed-s3/README-blog.md

 ##### Seaweedfs cluster installation

-Create a service account for the seaweedfs to create internal resources
+Service account resource for the `seaweedfs` which will be used to create internal resources.
+The service account is configured in the resource manifest.

 ```yaml
 #file name: swfs-sa.yaml